Daniela Sanzone

 Daniela Sanzone is an Italian and Canadian journalist and writer.
-She lives in Toronto where she is a Teaching Assistant and a PhD candidate at York University in Communication and Culture, Graduate joint program at York University and Toronto Metropolitan University.
-Her research interests are Canadian broadcasting policies, Journalism, and Ethnic Media, also known as Third Language Media or Ethnic Minority Media.
+She lives in Toronto, where she is a teaching assistant and a PhD candidate at York University in communication and culture, graduate joint program at York University and Toronto Metropolitan University.
+Her research interests are Canadian broadcasting policies, journalism, and ethnic media, also known as third language media or ethnic minority media.
 For many years she was a news anchor and a reporter for the Italian News at Omni Television, a Canadian multicultural channel owned by Rogers Media, and the on-air host of the daily program Pomeriggio Italiano (Italian Afternoon).
 In 2016 she published her first novel, "La guerra secondo Michele" (The War According to Michele).

 Biography

 Sanzone was born and raised in Rome, Italy.
-She has a bachelor's degree in Literature and Fine Arts from La Sapienza University in Rome, with a dissertation in Film History and Critique, and Masters in Communication Sciences and Cultural Anthropology of Complex Societies.
+She has a bachelor's degree in literature and fine arts from La Sapienza University in Rome, with a dissertation in film history and critique, and a master's in communication sciences and cultural anthropology of complex societies.
 She has been living in Toronto since December 2000.

 Career

 Her career in Canada started at Corriere Canadese, the Italian newspaper based in Toronto, where she worked for two years.
-Then, she joined the team at Omni Television, as a News Anchor and a reporter for the Italian News; in her long experience at Omni, she was also the On-Air Host and Producer of the daily program Pomeriggio Italiano.
-For many years, Daniela was also the Canada News coordinator for the Italian Press Agency ANSA and a free-lancer for the daily Italian newspaper Il Manifesto, as well as several magazines, like Marie Claire, Amica, La rivista del cinematografo, and Grazia.
+Then, she joined the team at Omni Television, as a news anchor and a reporter for the Italian News; in her long experience at Omni, she was also the on-air host and producer of the daily program Pomeriggio Italiano.
+For many years, Sanzone was also the Canada News coordinator for the Italian Press Agency ANSA and a free-lancer for the daily Italian newspaper Il Manifesto, as well as several magazines, like Marie Claire, Amica, La rivista del cinematografo, and Grazia.
 In 2013, with the Canadian-Italian musician Daniela Nardi, she organized ORA: Culture-Canada-Italy-Now, which included a Speakers Circle about immigration identity, culture in Toronto, how the Italian community is changing in the digital era, and therefore how to find new ways to interest and connect the new Italian immigrants and the future generations.
-In 2001 she organized a focus on the Italian Canadian cinema, bringing three films done by Paul Tana, Tony Nardi and Bruno Ramirez and the three people mentioned at the Sulmona International Film Festival, in Italy.
+In 2001 she organized a focus on the Italian Canadian cinema, bringing three films done by Paul Tana, Tony Nardi, and Bruno Ramirez and the three people mentioned at the Sulmona International Film Festival, in Italy.

-In Rome, Italy, where she is a giornalista professionista (professional journalist) and a film critic, she worked as a writer for Sereno Variabile, a program about traveling broadcast by RAI Television (Italian National Television).
+In Rome, Italy, where she is a giornalista professionista (professional journalist) and a film critic, she worked as a writer for Sereno Variabile, a program about traveling, broadcast by RAI Television (Italian National Television).
 Among other publications, she worked as an entertainment editor for the daily newspaper Ultime Notizie (Last News), and as an assistant producer of the online Daily News, published by RaiNet and Italia Cinema (today Cinecittà News), all based in Rome.

 In 1998 she was awarded the "European Personality" and received this recognition in Campidoglio, Rome City Hall, Capitoline Hill.